 - Literature Review Topic Assignment (1 page)—Students will bring one page (typed only) to class on Friday, September 22 that describes the topic that they plan to explore in their literature review.
 NOTE: The topic is limited to U.S. Immigration History.
 This short essay should include 1) the event, person, or idea that you plan to explore (including periodization and geographic limitations) and 2) why it is important.

-- Annotated Bibliography—Students will construct a bibliography of at least 10 books and articles to be used in their literature with brief summaries of each book/article along with correctly formatted bibliographic citations using Turabian/Chicago Manual of Style.
-The content of that paragraph should include: 1) the main focus of the work, including its key research questions and conclusions; 2) intended audience for the work; 3) evaluation of its use or relevance for your project (be specific regarding how it is or is not useful.)
-You may also want to note special features that may be relevant.
-Each summary should be 4-6 lines.
+- Annotated Bibliography—Students will construct a bibliography of at least 10 books (3-4 articles is equivalent to 1 book) to be used in their literature with brief summaries of each book/article along with correctly formatted bibliographic citations using Turabian/Chicago Manual of Style.
+The content of that paragraph should include the main focus of the work, including its key research questions and conclusions.
+You may also want to note special features that may be relevant to your literature review.
+Each summary should be 4-6 sentences.
 Annotated bibliographies are due on Friday, October 27 for peer review and class discussion.
-These documents will be handed in.
+These documents will be handed in and graded.

 - Timeline—Student will construct a timeline of secondary literature from their annotated bibliography and post it on their domain using Timeline JS.
 A bibliography, using Turabian/Chicago Manual of Style, will also be inserted into the webpage.
 Approved texts will only be included in this assignment.
 Final versions of the timeline are due before class on Monday, November 20.